 My goal, in this process, was to produce files following this naming convention: Date-From-To-Subject.eml.
 For example, one of my emails might get exported and ultimately saved as 2014-11-15 Email from Joe Blow to Jane Doe re Friday Night Preparations.eml.
 My previous notes suggested that, if the ImportExportTools upgrade had not changed anything too dramatically, my first steps would be to export individual emails to EML files and also to export the index of all emails.

 I noticed that, in one of those subfolders, ImportExportTools had given me a file called index.html.
 When I opened this, I saw that it contained all of the data I wanted: Subject, From, To, and Date.
-Now the only problem was to link those lines of data with the actual files, so that I could use the former to rename the latter.
-It appeared that the present situation might be the same as that which I had noticed in my previous effort: the EMLs in that folder seemed to be listed in nearly if not exactly the opposite order as the entries in this index.html file.
+Now the challenge was to link those lines of data with the actual files, so that I could use the former to rename the latter.
+As in my previous effort, the EMLs in that folder seemed to be listed in nearly if not exactly the opposite order as the entries in this index.html file.
 So perhaps I could just invert the latter and use it to rename the former.
-To do that, I copied that index.html file, pasted it into Notepad, and then imported it as a tab-delimited file into Microsoft Excel.
+To do that, I copied the contents of that index.html file, pasted them into Notepad, and then copied them again from Notepad into Microsoft Excel.
 In Excel, I added an Index column, to number each row with ascending numbers.
 I sorted to reverse the index order.